andrew2020wit/bilingua-dealer/README.md

 You don't need a top-end computer for this.
 But it is better to avoid using dictionaries larger than 100MB.

+#### Morphology Replace Rules

+You can define you own Morphology Replace Rules.

+index: index for replacement ( - 1 => from end)

+See example /dictionary/morphology-replace-rules.json

+And see /dictionary/utils/compute-morphology-rule(.spec).ts

 ### Subtitles

 You can import subtitles files (.srt-format, utf-8 encoding).
 [Example](https://github.com/andrew2020wit/bilingua-dealer/tree/master/subtitles-examples)